-Mindful leadership is how good leaders stay steady when the pressure is on.
-And there’s a lot of pressure right now.
-According to research from meQuilibrium, managers are 36% more likely to report feeling burned out and 24% more likely to consider leaving their current job.
+Mindful leadership is how effective leaders stay calm and focused when the pressure is on — and right now, there’s a lot of pressure.
+Research from meQuilibrium shows that managers are 36% more likely to report feeling burned out and 24% more likely to consider leaving their current job.

-In this blog, we’ll explore what mindful leadership really means, why it matters in the workplace, and how to bring it into everyday moments.
+In this blog, we’ll dive into what mindful leadership really means, why it matters in the workplace, and how to integrate it into your day-to-day interactions.

 Strategies for practicing mindful leadership at work